 This might be perhaps because they are based on novels that were written by people who have suffered from the problems first hand and they are true to life.

-This is by no means an exhaustive list of movies about addiction, but there some good films on the list to entertain for the next movie night.
+This is by no means an exhaustive list of movies about drugs and alcoholism, although there some great films on the list to entertain for the next movie night.

-If you or a loved one suffer from addiction or substance abuse, it’s important to reach out for help, and hopefully these movies will motivate some people to do just that.
+If you or someone you care about battle with addiction or substance abuse, it’s important to reach out for help, and hopefully these movies will motivate some people to do just that.

-Many important books and films were produced as a reflection of real life as it touched the creators of the works.
+Many important books and films were written as a reflection of real life circumstances that touched their creators.

-Substance use and addiction impacts people from all walks of life and as such, it has been a popular topic for many years in Hollywood in real life and on the big screen.
+Substance use and addiction impacts people from all walks of life and as such, it has been a popular topic for many years in Hollywood and on the big screen.